Hoeijmakers/tayph/docs/getting_started.rst

 exactly high-precision RV, but probably sufficient for our purposes.

 .. note::
-  When running measure_RV on the demo-data of KELT-9b, you will notice that the E2DS data is fit very poorly because the stellar line is broad and sits in a complicated continuum.
+  When running measure_RV on the demo-data of KELT-9b, you will notice that the E2DS data are fit very poorly because the stellar line is broad and sits in a complicated continuum.
   Switching to `From S1D` in the upper-right corner and pressing `Refresh` will show you the centroid fits of the S1D spectra, which do yield good results.

 It depends on your spectrograph what drifts are expected to occur.
 Stabilised spectrographs like HARPS and ESPRESSO will not require modification of the wavelength solution; and read_e2ds is set up such that 1D and 2D spectra are returned in the telluric rest-frame.